S-A-T-Y-A/S-A-T-Y-A/README.md

 * 🌍  I'm based in India, Andhra Pradesh, Guntur.
 * ✉️  You can contact me at [satyanandan42@gmail.com](mailto:satyanandan42@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning React and Node.
 * 🤝  I'm open to collaborating on Front End and Back End

 ### Skills